 Interview with Wil of Summer of Supernovas

-To start things off, will you introduce yourself so everyone knows a little bit more about you?
+To start things off, can you please introduce yourself so everyone will know more about you?

 I’m Wilamena Carlisle, but please, call me Wil!
 The only people who call me Wilamena are random strangers or my gram when she’s madder than a shaken up nest of hornets.
 So, other things about me?
 Let’s see . . .
 I’m seventeen.
 I adore astrology and all things celestial, but you probably already guessed that.
 Someone recently called me quirky?
 I don’t know, maybe it’s the cateye glasses or the fact that my head is literally stuck in the clouds.
 But I really am a practical dreamer at heart.
 Oh!
 I also have this deep and abiding love of vintage, particularly 40s era—hair, clothes, accessories—everything!
 Here’s a couple fave pieces from my retro collection: